bento-platform/katsu/README.md

 ### Note On Permissions

-By default, `chord_metadata_service` uses the CHORD permission system, which functions as follows:
+By default, `katsu` uses the CHORD permission system, which functions as follows:

   * URLs under the `/private` namespace are assumed to be protected by an